sandunMadhushan/LMS-Activity-Monitor/README.md

 5. Edit `.env` with your actual credentials:
    - **OUSL credentials**: Your Open University username and password
-   - **RJTA credentials**: Your Rajarata University username and password
+   - **RUSL credentials**: Your Rajarata University username and password
    - **Email settings**: Gmail address and app password (see below)

 ### 2. Gmail Setup for Notifications